project-chip/connectedhomeip/docs/silabs/general/PINTOOL.md

 # Using Simplicity Studio's Pintool and Project Configuration with Matter

-In the course of developing your product you will likely run into a situation where you need to move your project over to your custom hardware.
-In this case, you will likely need to change the pinout and hardware configuration from what it is in the example project to reflect your own custom project.
+At some point during product development you may need to move your project over to your custom hardware.
+In this case, you will likely need to change the pinout and hardware configuration in the example project to reflect your own custom project.
 You can do this with Simplicity Studio's Pintool starting from a blank C++ project.

 ## 1. Locating the board support files in the Matter repo